 - Given the nature of the CI systems, real time reaction to incidents is of the utmost importance.
 However, Oracle’s support was often not prompt or readily available when it was needed most.

-KEPCO deployed Altibase in 2009.
-Altibase’s hybrid architecture provided KEPCO precisely with what it needed: the speed that was required of an in-memory database and the vast storage of historical data that was required of an on-disk database.
+KEPCO has deployed Altibase since 2009.
+Altibase’s hybrid architecture has provided KEPCO precisely with what it needed: the speed that is required of an in-memory database and the vast storage of historical data that is required of an on-disk database.
 Altibase delivered 2.5 times faster speed than Oracle, and KEPCO did not need to purchase separate on-disk databases for the purpose of storing vast amounts of data.

 - Altibase provided 500 TPS, well above KEPCO’s requirements.